thevickypedia/jwt/README.md

-# jwt
+# JWT
-JWT encode and decode
+JWT encode using JavaScript and decode using Python